-Doris sighed and went back to the bar: “Just one more then.”
+Doris sighed and went back to the bar.
+“Just one more then.”

 “I don’t want to have to give that as a reason to the sheriff,” Doris said, “for why you got yourself in a real bad fix.”
 She put away the sparkling glass but immediately took up another and started polishing it instead.

 Nevertheless, she felt an indeterminable chill in the bar now, one which hadn’t been there before.
 Even more reason, she figured, to make this glass of firewater the very last.
 Or maybe just make it last?

 “You should take Dorrie’s advice,” a hoarse, sandpaper-like voice came from down in the corner, breaking off Carrie’s reverie.

-He came down to the Anaconda Bar, every evening out of personal allegiance to his brother, Tim, who’d started the bar before Doris’ husband became proprietor.
-Tim had left Abel all his money after Tim himself died in a car accident.
+He came down to the Anaconda Bar, every evening out of personal allegiance to his brother, Billy, who’d started the bar before Doris became proprietor.
+Billy had left Abel all his money after Billy himself died in a car accident.
 At least that was what Ike had made quite sure to tell Carrie on the first night she came in to drink.

-Carrie tried to smile at him: “I can take care of myself, Abel.”
+Carrie tried to smile at him.
+“I can take care of myself, Abel.”